dicebear/dicebear/website/docs/faq.md

 ### How stable is the HTTP API?

-DiceBear Avatars is a hobby project.
+DiceBear is a hobby project.
 Therefore, I can not guarantee the availability of the HTTP API.
 Access to the HTTP-API can be temporarily or permanently blocked.
 I also reserve the right to completely discontinue the HTTP API.